FortiGate

 758: 2024-12-03 20:25:04 <00565> Register dump:

-After the crash and until the entire Cluster (not only a unit) is rebooted, the priorities will be no longer updated for many routes.
+After the crash and until the entire Cluster (not only a unit) is rebooted, the priorities will no longer be updated for many routes.

 Related documents: